aluveitie/RyzenMacPro/README.md

 The VoodooTSCSyncAMD kext is used to sync the cores and required the correct number of threads (cores * 2).
 Either update the Info.plist of the kext or create a new one with the VoodooTSCSync configurator.

-The AGPMInjector kext is used to inject proper power management and can be created with Pavo-IM's generator and is specific to MacPro7,1 SMBIOS and the Radeon VII.
-It is recommended to create a custom kext.
+The AGPMInjector kext is used to inject proper power management and can be created with Pavo-IM's generator and is specific to MacPro7,1 SMBIOS and the Radeon RX 6900 XT.
+It is necessary to create a custom kext for different GPUs.

 The USBPorts kext is depending on the SMBIOS and the current controller layout in the DSDT.